benyoon2003/Planner-System/code/README.txt

 version of the model would not need any security measures so there are none but this is not to say that there is no thought into information hiding.
 We designed this model so that interacting with the model requires little understanding in how the model works.
-All that is necessary is that only the model's public method's be used.
+All that is necessary is only the model's public method's to be used.
 There are package protected methods that can be called when inside the package that can alter the model.
 These methods had to package protected and not private for implementation.